FRCBS/first-time-donor-hb/README.md

 i.e., other than the first mention; and (3) all donations.
 The primary interest lies in the first donations, but other data sets are included by default for completeness and to enable additional analyses.
 - extractHour: A function to extract the hour from **donationdata**.
-The default provided works when the time information is included in **DonationTimeDTTM** column in **donationdata$donation** in POSIXct format.
-The function can be adjusted accordingnly.
+By default, the function always returns 0 and no hourly data is exported.
+Under the country-specific paramters two options are included: the function defined under *param$country == 'FI'*, works when the time information is included in **DonationTimeDTTM** column in **donationdata$donation** in POSIXct format.
+The function can be adjusted accordingly.
 - donation.cols, donor.cols: Some columns maybe have multiple sources in donationdata.
 These settings are vectors that specify the columns that are to be copied from donationdata$donation and donationdata$donor, respectively.